-The Centers for Disease Control and Prevention (CDC) recommends at least 150 minutes of moderate exercise per week.
-That’s 2 hours and 30 minutes — less than the length of some movies — spread out over a week.
+The Centers for Disease Control and Prevention (CDC) recommend at least 150 minutes of moderate exercise per week.
+That’s two hours and 30 minutes — less than the length of some movies — spread out over a week.
 However, whether this is enough exercise for you will depend on your current level of activity and your fitness goals.

 The best way to find out is to get started.
 Using a pedometer, fitness tracker, or smart phone app, track your walking distance daily to establish a baseline.
 The number of steps will most likely be lower than 10,000 per day If you have an active lifestyle, your benchmark may be above 10,000 steps.